mdn/content/files/en-us/learn/performance/html/index.md

 > **Note:** This is a very simplified account of what happens, but it does give you an idea.

-There are various HTML features that allow you to modify how resource loading happens, to improve performance.
+There are various HTML features that allow you to modify how resource loading happens to improve performance.
 We'll explore some of these now.

 ### Handling JavaScript loading